 I'm listening to another great album from the 70s:

-indeed! stunning pressing and recording too, real contrast of dynamic expression with holland going from oh so gently brushing against the strings to possitively wringing the neck of the bass, wish there was another couple of tracks with him using the bow though as i love the textures that come from him playing that way,
+indeed! stunning pressing and recording too, real contrast of dynamic expression with holland going from oh so gently brushing against the strings to possitively wringing the neck of the bass, wish there was another couple of tracks with him using the bow though as i love the textures that come from him playing that way, dont have any art pepper though, so much of it dont know where to start

 I used to have a cassette copy of Emerald Tears many years ago.
 You mentioning it made me order a CD copy.
 I'm really looking forward to hearing it.